Team100/2020-working/2020Vision/README.md

 ## Ball Detection Training
 The ball detection image builds the Docker image to re-train SSD MobileNet v1 or v2.
 To read more, see the [`ball-detection-training`](./ball-detection-training) folder.

+## Services
+The systemd unit files that allow the vision to run in the background.
+To read more, see the [`services`](./services) folder.